JohnGarciaJr/cybersecurity-porfolio/README.md

 - Governance‑level policy development
 - Audit readiness and evidence structure

-This repo is organized into the three pillars of GRC.
+This repo is organized beginning with a AI Governance Case Study and the three pillars of GRC.

 ---